lueho/BRIT/notes/planning/file_export_object_workflow_plan.md

 ## Legacy Code to Refactor/Remove After Manual Testing

-- Remove obsolete `task_function = ...` lines from export views now using the generic system (e.g., CollectionListFileExportView, HamburgRoadsideTreesListFileExportView).
+- [x] Remove obsolete `task_function = ...` lines from export views now using the generic system (e.g., CollectionListFileExportView, HamburgRoadsideTreesListFileExportView).
-- Remove model-specific export Celery tasks (e.g., `export_collections_to_file`, `export_hamburg_roadside_trees_to_file`) once all consumers are migrated.
+- [x] Remove model-specific export Celery tasks (e.g., `export_collections_to_file`, `export_hamburg_roadside_trees_to_file`) once all consumers are migrated.
-- Remove model-specific export view classes that are now replaced by the generic export view.
+- [x] Remove model-specific export view classes that are now replaced by the generic export view.
-- Remove any model-specific test code that only tests old, non-generic export logic.
+- [x] Remove any model-specific test code that only tests old, non-generic export logic.
-- Update or remove documentation and comments referencing the old export flow.
+- [x] Update or remove documentation and comments referencing the old export flow.
-- Ensure all URLs and client code are updated to use the new generic export endpoints.
+- [x] Ensure all URLs and client code are updated to use the new generic export endpoints.

+_Removed export_collections_to_file and all related legacy code/tests on 2025-05-02 after full migration to the generic export workflow._

 ## Example for Collections
 - In `CollectionCurrentPublishedListView`, export view passes only published collections.